jos-h/azure_Demo/README.md

-# Python Django Azure LogAnalytics Workspace App
+# Django Application: Logging to Azure Log Analytics Workspace

 A simple app developed in Django, to capture the application logs and send the logs to Azure Log Analytics Workspace.
 Created a webapp in Azure and enabled Application Insights.
 Created Log Analytics Workspace in Azure Montior, setup the **Data Collection Endpoint** and **Data Collection Rules** with telemetry write permissions.